 All of this changed after Michael B. Jordan starred in the 2013 Ryan Coogler movie, ‘Fruitvale Station‘.
 Jordan’s performance was critically acclaimed and he was compared to a young Denzel Washington as well.
 However, just when it felt like things were changing, Jordan appeared as Human Torch in the ‘Fantastic Four’.
 It was critically panned, and Jordan lay low for some time.
 Later that year, he made a comeback with ‘Creed‘, the spin-off of the Rocky Balboa movies, where he played Adonis, the son of Apollo.
 The actor then went on to become renowned globally by playing the antagonist Erik Killmonger in MCU’s ‘Black Panther‘.

 Michael B. Jordan is definitely one of the most exciting actors to watch out for and there’s no denying the fact that he’s got the range and skill to slip into a variety of roles.
-So now you must be wondering what is the next Michael B Jordan movie or TV show?
-Well, here’s the list of upcoming Michael B Jordan films and TV shows scheduled to release in 2019 and 2020.
-We can only hope that the latest Michael B Jordan movies would be as good as some of his recent ones.
+So now you must be wondering what is the next Michael B. Jordan movie or TV show?
+Well, here’s the list of upcoming Michael B. Jordan films and TV shows scheduled to release in the near future.
+We can only hope that the new Michael B. Jordan movies would be as good as some of his recent ones.

 ‘Just Mercy’ is an upcoming drama movie which is based on a true story.
 It chronicles the life of Bryan Stevenson, a world-renowned defense attorney.
 The man recounts a case where he fought to free a death row convict.
 This is the case of Walter McMillian, who was charged with murder, despite having evidence that proved otherwise.